5-MAPB: Canada

 5-MAPB is not listed itself in the CDSA but since it is structurally related to MDMA it may be considered illegal in Canada, although this has not been tested in court.

 China

-As of October 2015 5-MAPB is a controlled substance in China.
+As of October 2015, 5-MAPB is a controlled substance in China.

+Finland

+Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 Luxembourg

 As of July 2021, 5-MAPB is not cited in the list of prohibited substances.
 Therefore, it is still a legal substance.

 United Kingdom

 5-MAPB was originally banned in the UK in June 2013 under a Temporary class drug order.
 On March 5, 2014, the UK Home Office announced that 5-MAPB would be made a class B drug on 10 June 2014 alongside every other benzofuran entactogen and many structurally related drugs.